PrismLauncher/PrismLauncher/BUILD.md

 ## Build dependencies
 * A C++ compiler capable of building C++11 code.
 * Qt 5.6+ Development tools (http://qt-project.org/downloads) ("Qt Online Installer for Linux (64 bit)") or the equivalent from your package manager.
-It is always better to use the Qt from your distribution, as long as it has a new enough version.
+It is always better to use the Qt from your distribution, as long as it has a new enough version. (for example, `qttools5-dev`)
 * cmake 3.1 or newer
 * zlib (for example, `zlib1g-dev`)
 * Java JDK 8 (for example, `openjdk-8-jdk`)